ODeinsN/ChatDuelBot/README.md

 ## How to use the webserver
 ### Monitoring
-You can display the results on a website on a local website by running the `3_WIN_run_server_localy.bat` file.
+You can display the results on a website, using a local webserber by running the `3_WIN_run_server_localy.bat` file.
 It will be available at [http://127.0.0.1:8000/GUI](http://127.0.0.1:8000/GUI) only on your Computer.

-If you want to make the Website visivle on your local network:
+If you want to make the Website visible on your local network:
 * open "CDBGUI/CBDGUI/settings.py" in a text editor
 * add your IP adress to to ```ALLOWED_HOSTS = ['localhost', '127.0.0.1', '<your IP>']```
 Then start `3_1_WIN_run_server_in_network.bat`.
-The website will be rachable from other Devices over "<your ip>:8000/GUI"
+The website will be reachable from other Devices over "<your ip>:8000/GUI"

 ### "Nice" result screen
 There is also another results site which you can visit at 127.0.0.1:8000/GUI/display but it is not not ready to use.

 Just ignore it or fix it.
 You can show/hide all results by pressing the "hide all".
-The site won't update automaticly so you have to press on "update" or press F5.
-There is now difference.
+The site won't update automatically so you have to press on "update" or press F5.
+There is no difference.
 You can hide and reveal specific results by pressing on the "Top x" label.

 ## How The comments get analysed
 1. If the comment starts not with the prefix "!" it will be ignored.
 2. Every word of the comment will be put into a hashset to eliminate repetitions.
-3. The word will be saved in an Dictionary.
+3. The word will be saved in an Dictionary (HashMap).
 	* The word is the key
 	* The comment is the value
 4. The top words will be calculated by the percentage in relation to the amount of comments they are part of.